daklab/IsoformGazer/README.md

 # IsoformGazer
 Isoform Gazer is a comprehensive dashboard application for visualizing RNA splicing events across pseudobulked single-cell junction usage and long-read isoform expression data.

+Please note that all data in Isoform Gazer uses GENCODEv46 (GRCh38.p14).

 ## Installation
 Installation is currently supported for Linux and MacOS.